Effects of inner electrons on atomic strong-field ionization dynamics: Results

+Ionization rates from the full TDDFT calculations are shown in Fig.~\ref{fig-rates-all}b.
+As mentioned above, plain LDA TDDFT does not allow to extract a rate in the multiphoton ionization regime at all.
+Compared to the SAE results, the PZ TDDFT rate in the multiphoton ionization regime appears to be calculated with less spectral resolution.
+This is expected because ``unfrozen'' KS potentials do not support stationary energy levels that could aid ionization via resonant excitations.

-The full TDSE and the LDA TDDFT calculations yield an exponential decrease of the ionization rate for increasing photon energies.
+In the single-photon regime the full TDSE and the LDA TDDFT calculations yield an exponential decrease of the ionization rate for increasing photon energies.
 The corresponding slopes approximately equal each other.
 However, the rate predicted by LDA TDDFT is too high.
 A possible explanation for the overestimated rate is the following: the {\em down}shift of the KS energy during ionization in LDA without SIC (see Sec.~\ref{sec-sic-for-reso} below) leads to an {\em increased} ionization probability in the single-photon regime (because the ionization probability drops with increasing excess energy $\omega-E_\mathrm{ip}$).
 Hence, one may view the LDA rate as rather being blue-shifted than up-shifted.

-All approaches neglecting inner electron dynamics completely (pure LDA SAE and PZ-corrected SAE) or partially (spin-selective laser {\em gedankenexperiment}) yield a convex curvature in the logarithmic plot.
-With increasing photon energy the slopes of these three curves approach zero so that the error in the ionization rate rises.
 Surprisingly, the PZ-corrected TDDFT calculations yield the worst rate, which is too small at the threshold, decreases too rapidly with increasing $\omega$, and has a concave curvature.
+The reason for this wrong behavior is discussed in Sec.~\ref{problem-pz-sic-single-photon} below.

-Concluding this subsection, we can state that none of the considered approximations is able to yield correct ionization rates over the frequency interval $[0.1, 1.0]$, the best performing being the PZ-corrected SAE approximation in the multiphoton and the pure LDA TDDFT in the single-photon ionization regime.
+Concluding this subsection, we can state that none of the considered approximations is able to yield correct ionization rates over the frequency interval $[0.1, 1.0]$, the best performing being the LDA PZ-SIC SAE approximation in the multiphoton and the pure LDA TDDFT in the single-photon ionization regime.

-In the remainder of this Section, the reasons for this will be explained.
-Specifically, the importance of SIC and the problem of PZ SIC in the high-frequency regime will be studied.